-- 7.6.2.1.2 New buildings or structures or additions to buildings and structures along any primary or secondary street frontages in Centres, as identified on Maps 43 to 49AA, shall have a minimum height of 7m. - 7.6.2.1.3 The ground floor to floor (stud) height of all new buildings along primary and secondary street frontages in Centres, as identified on Maps 43 to 49AA, shall be at least one-third higher than the upper storey(s) of the building.
+- 7.6.2.42.21 New buildings or structures or additions to the frontages of buildings and structures along any primary or secondary street frontages in Centres, as identified on Maps 43 to 49AA, shall have a minimum height of 7m. - 7.6.2.42.32 The ground floor to floor (stud) height of all new buildings along primary and secondary street frontages in Centres, as identified on Maps 43 to 49AA, shall be at least one-third higher than the upper storey(s) of the building.

-Height control adjoining Residential Areas
+7.6.2.3 Height control adjoining Residential Areas

-- 7.6.2.1.4 Any building or structure must comply with the applicable building recession plane rule for the Residential Area at any point along a boundary adjoining the Residential Area.
-In addition, no building or structures in Centres shall be higher than 3 metres within 5 metres of a Residential Area boundary. - 7.6.2.2 Building Mass in Mt Cook Town Centre and Sub-Regional Centres only (as listed in Appendix 1) - 7.6.2.2.1 No building (or buildings) shall have a mass in excess of the total building mass (volume) for the site.
+7.6.2.43.41 Any building or structure must comply with the applicable building recession plane rule for the Residential Area at any point along a boundary adjoining the Residential Area.
+In addition, no building or structures in Centres shall be higher than 3 metres within 5 metres of a Residential Area boundary.

+7.6.2.24 Building Mass in Mt Cook Town Centre and Johnsonville Sub-Regional Centres and Mt Cook Town Centre only (as listed in Appendix 1)

+- 7.6.2.24.1 No building (or buildings) within Zone 2 of the Johnsonville Sub-Regional Centre or Zone 2 of the Mt Cook Town Centre shall have a mass in excess of the total building mass (volume) for the site.
 Total building mass (volume) is calculated using the following formula: - A. In areas where building heights are measured above ground level:

-$Total\ mass = site\ area\ x\ height\ x\ 0.75$
+Total mass = site area x height x 0.75